 “I think we need to see these are conscious decisions about whose stories get to be told,” Jensen said.
 “This is a story of someone who was a person of privilege, who married a former governor and U.S. senator, who was white and well educated — a person of privilege in the early 20th century.
 So if you can imagine the ways in which people who did not have such privilege their lives are also very invisible to us in many ways.”

-Before her career in politics, Carolyn Shelton was a child on the frontiers of Oregon.
-Born into a prominent Union County family in October of 1876 as Carolyn B. Skiff, she was the fourth of Willis and Mary Skiff’s six children.
+Before her career in politics, Carrie Shelton was a child on the frontiers of Oregon.
+Born into a prominent Union County family on Oct.
+3, 1876, as Carrie B. Skiff, she was the fourth of Willis and Mary Skiff’s six children.

-Carolyn’s mother, Mary, died within two years.
-Now orphans, Carolyn and two of her siblings went to live with their older brother Orin and his wife.
+Carrie’s mother, Mary, died within two years.
+Now orphans, Carrie and two of her siblings went to live with their older brother Orin and his wife.
 But on Sept.
 23, 1889, Carolyn, then 12, and her little sister Mabel became wards of former Union County Judge John W. Shelton, a leader in the effort to solve the mystery of their father’s disappearance.

-In 1892, John Shelton moved to Portland with a teenaged Carolyn.
-With his wife, Delilah, away, he obtained what was later ruled to be a sham divorce and traveled with Carolyn to Weiser, Idaho.
-They were married on Oct.
+In 1892, with his wife, Delilah, away visiting family in California, John Shelton obtained a divorce — which was later overuled by a judge — before heading off to Weiser, Idaho, with Carrie in tow.
+There they were married on Oct.
 27, 1892, two weeks after her 16th birthday.
 But the questionable marriage was short-lived.
 Less than two years later, she was a widow.

 The widowed teenager started her career as a stenographer at the Portland law firm of Chamberlain and Thomas in 1895.
-There she met a powerful attorney and former politician, George Chamberlain, who drastically changed the course of her life.
+There she fell under the tutelage of a powerful attorney and former politician, George Chamberlain, who drastically changed the course of her life.

 “To enter a man’s business world untried and without any previous training, at an age when a youth would not have yet reached his majority, and to have accomplished all she has, would be an achievement of which any man of middle age might be proud,” The Sunday Oregonian proclaimed of her resume in a 1914 profile.